msurdi/tcache/README.md

         $ tcache -p env -k $(md5 -q requirements.txt) -r 1d -- pip install -r requirements.txt --root=env

+Here is a similar example, but for npm:

+        $ tcache -p ./node_modules -k $(md5 -q package.json) -- npm install

 By default cached directory trees are stored in $HOME/.tcache, this can be changed with the -c option.